Blow for Hong Kong democrats in key elections

 Chow's replacement, Au Nok-hin, held on to the Hong Kong Island seat.

-However he described his feelings as "half half" because they camp had not regained all four.
+"Winning isn't just about me but others in the democratic camp.
+I'm tired by grateful for the help from my team," Au told AFP.

-Pro-establishment candidate Vincent Cheng said the election had "been a fight under adverse circumstances" after narrowly beating democrat Edward Yiu -- one of the legislators ousted from office after winning a seat in 2016.
+However he described his feelings as "half half" because they camp had not regained all four seats.

-The six lawmakers barred from office included former protest leaders and independence activists.
+The six lawmakers ousted from the legislature included former protest leaders and independence activists.

 All were removed from their posts for inserting protests into their oaths of office after an intervention by Beijing.